Alicepinch/bakemyday/README.md

 - As a site user of bakemyday I would like to be able to post blog posts
 - As a site user of bakemyday I would like to be able to edit or delete a blog post I have created
 - As a site user of bakemyday I would like to be able to comment on & view other users blog posts
-- As a site user of bakemyday I would like to be able to cget in contact with the store owner
+- As a site user of bakemyday I would like to be able to get in contact with the store owner

 ## Wireframes

 Below are all the wireframes that have been created for bakemyday.
 You will see that some of the wireframes do differ from the current site layout, this is just due to preference changes when seeing the project come together.
-From the product detail page you can see that initially I was planning to have an option for the user to be able to select which cake size they wanted to order.
-This was deprioriized and would now be a planned future feature.
+From the product detail page, you can see that initially, I was planning to have an option for the user to be able to select which cake size they wanted to order.
+This was deprioritized and would now be a planned future feature.

 [Bake my day Wireframes](/docs/readme/wireframes/bakemyday-wireframes.pdf)